greenwoodad/nmrdbsearch/README.md

 Note: The databases this program searches contain approximately 89% data collected in CDCl3, 8% in DMSO, and 3% in other solvents.
 Data collected in one solvent will not generally return good matches from entries in different solvents, so the best results can be expected for data collected in CDCl3.
 Using 13C (or 19F/31P/11B/29Si) 1D data or 1H/13C 2D data tends to provide better results than 1H 1D data, given the relatively poor dispersion of 1H shifts.
 Although an exact match is unlikely, observing common structural motifs in the structures_<db>.svg image file may provide insight into the identity of your compound.
 Searching the default ALL database will usually work well unless doing mixture analysis (see below).

-###Options
+### Options

- `-h, -?, --help`                           Show help message.
+-h, -?, --helpn                          Show help message.

- `-i, --input`                              Set input peaklist file (.txt or .xml).
+-i, --input                              Set input peaklist file (.txt or .xml).
 Looks in
                                          datafolder/pdata/1/ if not given."

- `-d, --database (default ALL)`             Set database: NP, NMRBank, NMRexp, IMPUR, or ALL."
+-d, --database (default ALL)             Set database: NP, NMRBank, NMRexp, IMPUR, or ALL."

- `-s, --solvent (default set by pdata)`     Set to the most applicable solvent of the following:
+-s, --solvent (default set by pdata)     Set to the most applicable solvent of the following:
                                          acetic  acetone  C6D6  CD3CN  CD2Cl2  CDCl3  CD3OD
                                          D2O     DMF      DMSO  Pyr    THF     Tol    all

- `-dim, --dimension (default set by data)`  Set to '1D' for 1D data peaklist, '2D' for 2D data
+-dim, --dimension (default set by data)  Set to '1D' for 1D data peaklist, '2D' for 2D data

- `-n, --nucleus (default set by pdata)`     Set to '1H' '13C' '31P' '19F' '11B' or '29Si'"
+-n, --nucleus (default set by pdata)     Set to '1H' '13C' '31P' '19F' '11B' or '29Si'"

- `-n2, --nucleus2 (default set by pdata)`   Set to '13C' '31P' '19F' '11B' or '29Si'"
+-n2, --nucleus2 (default set by pdata)   Set to '13C' '31P' '19F' '11B' or '29Si'"

- `-t, --tolerance`                          Set to tolerance (+/- in ppm) for matching peaks
+-t, --tolerance                          Set to tolerance (+/- in ppm) for matching peaks
                                          Default is 0.3 for 13C, 0.03 for 1H, 1.0 for others

- `-t2, --tolerance2`                        Set to tolerance (+/- in ppm) for indirect dimension
+-t2, --tolerance2                        Set to tolerance (+/- in ppm) for indirect dimension
                                          Default is 0.3 for 13C, 1.0 for others.
 Not used for 1D data

- `-m, --mixmode (default n)`                Mixture mode.
+-m, --mixmode (default n)                Mixture mode.
 Specify if running on complex mixture (slow
                                          for large databases).
 If 'n' only the top 200 matches (ranked by number of hits) are reported.

- `-im, --impureinc (default n)`             If using the database ALL, specifying this will include all
+-im, --impureinc (default n)             If using the database ALL, specifying this will include all
                                          IMPUR results in the structure image file (may increase clutter).

- `-v, --verbose`                            Verbose mode.
+-v, --verbose                            Verbose mode.
 More command line output as program runs.

 The defaults can be modified at the top of the script itself.

-###Data Collection and Processing
+### Data Collection and Processing

-####Picking Peaks
+#### Picking Peaks

 Spectra should first be referenced to TMS.
 For 13C spectra collected in D2O, it may be advisable to try inputting data both directly referenced to TSP or DSS and indirectly to TMS (based on the 2H lock), as the shifts in these databases are not fully consistent one way or the other.